OneOverCosine/eng84_week_08/day_02/networking_info.md

 ### Virtual Private Cloud (VPC)
+These work like a firewall
-Allows you to define and control a virtual network
+Allows you to provision an isolated section of the cloud for resources.
+This 'section' is a virtual network.

-(According to AWS) Allows you to launch AWS resources into a virtual network that you've defined.
+Allows you to launch AWS resources into a virtual network that you've defined.
 This virtual network closely resembles a traditional network that you'd operate in your data center.

 ### Benefits to VPCs
 - Allows the EC2 instances to communicate with each other